ReviewMyContract.aiReview My Contract

 What to Do

-When reviewing privacy provisions, run through these eight red flags systematically: (1) Does any clause purport to give the vendor rights to use your customers' data for the vendor's own purposes — AI training, product development, data sales?
+When reviewing privacy provisions, run through all ten red flags systematically: (1) Does any clause purport to give the vendor rights to use your customers' data for the vendor's own purposes — AI training, product development, data sales?
 Reject this outright or ensure it covers only genuinely de-identified data.
 (2) Is a DPA in place, and does it contain all required provisions?
 (3) Does the liability cap apply to data breaches without carve-out?
 (4) Can sub-processors be engaged without notice or consent?
 (5) Are security measures specifically defined or merely vaguely referenced?
 (6) Can privacy terms be modified unilaterally?
 (7) How long can data be retained after termination?
 (8) What is the breach notification window — is it tighter than your regulatory deadline?
+(9) Does the governing law selection appear designed to limit regulatory enforcement options?
+(10) Are AI training rights hidden in an incorporated-by-reference AUP or terms of service?

 11High Importance